mstksg/inCode/copy/entries/kmeans.md

 library takes `n + 1` as the size to ensure that only positive length vectors are passed.

-So, in our case, we want `V.minIndex blah :: Finite k`.
+In our case, we want `V.minIndex blah :: Finite k`.
 However, remember that we need to unify the type variables `a` and `n` so that `n + 1` is equal to `k`.
 So, what does *n* have to be so that $n + 1 = k$?
 Well, we can see from algebra that `n` needs to be `k - 1`: `(k - 1) + 1` is equal to `k`.
 However, GHC is a little dumb-dumb here in that it cannot solve for `n` itself.
-So we explicitly pass in `@(k - 1)` to say that `n` has to be `k - 1`.
+We can explicitly pass in `@(k - 1)` to say that `n` has to be `k - 1`.

 For this to work we need to pull in a GHC plugin [ghc-typelits-natnormalise][]